stjude/DeepBrainIPP/README.md

             singularity run -B [location of data and absolute path of base folder of DeepBrainIPP] antsregistrationbatch.img registration_config.json

-        5. Registration process will generate summarized result and put in ".pdf" file for each volume. see a sample ![Sample Registration Outcome (misc/DeepBrainIPP_users_manual_github.pdf?raw=true "Sample Registration Outcome")"
+        5. Registration process will generate summarized result and put in ".pdf" file for each volume. see a sample https://github.com/stjude/DeepBrainIPP/blob/main/misc/Euler3DTransform_AffineTransform_SyN__1622230132.pdf

 #### Ex vivo Sub-cerebellar Structure Segmentation (Figure 1.
 Step 6-8 in draft manuscript ))
 -----